If you’re working from home, by now you’ve likely set some ground rules with your family and scaled up your athleisure wardrobe.

 - Clear a handy drawer or cabinet shelf for items you’re not using immediately but need close to hand.

-- Folders, files and a document tray will keep papers and reference material organised.
+- Folders, files, and a document tray will keep papers and reference material organized.

-- A board and pins or Blu Tack could be a useful way to lift reference material off the desk surface.
+- A board and pins, magnets, or reusable putty could be a useful way to lift reference material off the desk surface.

-- A rubbish bin within arm’s reach means you can remove waste from your space immediately.
+- A wastebasket within arm’s reach means you can remove waste from your space immediately.

 Keep additional desk items to a minimum, though you may need: